rvernica/SciDB-Py/doc/tutorial.rst

          [ 0.,  0., -1.,  2.,  1.,  0.,  0.,  0.,  0.,  0.],
          [ 0.,  0.,  0., -1.,  2.,  1.,  0.,  0.,  0.,  0.]])

-Tuple-based subarray indexing is not yet supported.
+Fancy (tuple-based) subarray indexing is not yet supported.

 Note that subarray indexing of `SciDBArray` objects follows numpy convention.
 SciDB arrays with negative-valued coordinate indices should be translated to a